TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 This doesn't mean that you can't make good use of Python on multi-CPU machines!
 You just have to be creative with dividing the work up between multiple *processes* rather than multiple *threads*.
-The :class:`~concurrent.futures.ProcessPoolExecutor` class in the new :mod:`concurrent.futures` module provides an easy way of doing so; the :mod:`multiprocessing` module provides a lower-level API in case you want more control over dispatching of tasks.
+The :class:`~concurrent.futures.ProcessPoolExecutor` kundi in the new :mod:`concurrent.futures` module provides an easy way of doing so; the :mod:`multiprocessing` module provides a lower-level API in case you want more control over dispatching of tasks.